Recruiters are your friend

 - How come they don’t call back.
 I am overqualified for the job and could do that role in my sleep.

 If you are working with a recruiter that works out of an agency, their customer isn’t you the candidate; the customer that is paying their fee is the hiring company.
 If you can’t fill the agency’s position, they are going to move on to a candidate that can.
-It is simple human nature and short-term thinking.
+It is simply human nature and short-term thinking.
 It is business and I get it.
 That being said, I do know of a couple of recruiters that I have worked with for over 10 years.
-They are professional, and take their craft seriously.
+They are professional and take their craft seriously.
 They are not in it for the short term, they are there to build relationships.
 They treat both their candidates and their companies as true customers.
 These groups are the rare exception in the world of recruiting.

 - Meet with the hiring manager and set expectation around the timing of the hire and the salary market